Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 **DONE:**
 * Replaced dummy data with appropriate server requests on M5 stack for statistics
+* Added statistics data into user.json
+* Implemented sponsor API in desktop and push new challenge from web will add challenge to sponsor data
+* Desktop automatically enrols new user to a maximum of 10 challenges, and initialises default values

 **WIP:**
 * Implement interaction feature on M5 stack